crbanala/augmentboi/README.md

 # Mobile Computing Project AUGMENTBOI
-This is a Backend Server written using django framework and is hosted in AWS.
+This is a Backend Server written using django framework for an Academic Project and is hosted in AWS.
 The Server Supports the following API's.<br>
 <br>
-<br>WEB APIs
+## WEB APIs:
-<br>■ AR Target:
+<br><b>AR Target:</b>
 <br>– POST /targets/ application/json : pushes ar target image
 <br>– Body:
 <br>– {